mariuswalter/mariuswalter.github.io/_pages/about.md

 Hi!
 I'm Marius, a virologist and molecular biologist at the Fred Hutch Cancer Center in Seattle, USA.

 ## Background
 I am a graduate from the Ecole Polytechnique in France, and have a Master of Genetics from Paris University.
 I received my PhD from the [Curie Institute](https://institut-curie.org/) and Sorbonne University in Paris and then moved to San Francisco for a postdoc at the [Buck Institute](https://www.buckinstitute.org/).
-I am currently a staff scientist in the lab of Keith Jerome at the [Fred Hutch Cancer Center](https://www.fredhutch.org) in Seattle.
+I am currently a senior staff scientist in the lab of Keith Jerome at the [Fred Hutch Cancer Center](https://www.fredhutch.org) in Seattle.

 ## Research Interests